-It has been estimated that low- and middleincome countries (LMICs) will need US\$29.3bn annually by 2025 to achieve the Global 2025 AIDS Targets.
-However, a shortfall of at least US\$8bn in funding is estimated based on current funding patterns.
+It has been estimated that low- and middle-income countries (LMICs) will need US\$29.3bn annually by 2025 to achieve the Global 2025 AIDS Targets.
+However, an annual shortfall of at least US \$8bn in funding is estimated in 2025 based on current resource availability.
 The renewed targets are welcome and required but, given the tightened fiscal budgets, a widening financing gap for the HIV response has created an urgent call to action.